saideep-arikontham/Exploring_OpenCV/README.md

 # Exploring OpenCV Filters and Video Processing - Project1

 ## Overview
 This project demonstrates various image and video filter techniques using OpenCV.
-It includes implementations of different filters, face detection, and effects on video streams, providing a comprehensive tutorial for understanding OpenCV's capabilities in computer vision.
+It includes implementations of different filters, face detection, and effects on video streams, showcasing my understanding OpenCV's functionalities and capabilities in computer vision.

 ---